This information describes how you can perform arm and shoulder exercises, a breathing exercise, and scar massage after your mastectomy.

 Starting the Exercises

-Ask your surgeon when it’s safe for you to start doing these exercises.
-Although most men can start the exercises on the first day after their surgery, speak with your surgeon before you begin.Back to top
+Ask your doctor when it’s safe for you to start doing these exercises.
+Many people can start the exercises on the first day after their surgery, but it’s important to talk with your doctor before you start.Back to top

 Videos Showing the Exercises